Psykoxen/Stormy/README.md

 ## Project Overview

 Stormy is a Node.js application designed to monitor and alert users about environmental conditions, specifically focusing on fire alerts and weather warning.
 It integrates with external APIs to fetch data and uses email notifications to inform users about potential fire risks.

+## Features

+- **Fire Alerts**: Monitors fire alerts from the French government API and sends email notifications to users.